PC 4570: Communicating with an Inmate

 PC 4570: “Every person who, without the permission of the warden or other officer in charge of any State prison, or prison road camp, or prison forestry camp, or other prison camp or prison farm or any other place where prisoners of the State prison are located under the custody of prison officials, officers or employees, or any jail, or any county road camp in this State, communicates with any prisoner or person detained therein, or brings therein or takes therefrom any letter, writing, literature, or reading matter to or from any prisoner or person confined therein, is guilty of a misdemeanor…”

-- You took from the jail facility a letter, writing, literature, or reading matter to or from any prisoner or person confined in the jail
+- Contraband Transfer: The defendant unlawfully conveyed a letter, writing, literature, or reading material to or from any prisoner or person confined within the jail facility.

 An assault on a school police officer under PC 4570 is a misdemeanor offense.
 If convicted, you could be sentenced to upwards of 180 days in a County Jail.
 You would have to serve at least 50% of that time in custody.

 PC 4570 is a not strike offense under the Three Strikes Law and is not a charge requiring Sex Registration under PC 290.
 You would likely face a loss, suspension, or revocation of your professional license.
 You could also face immigration consequences if you are a non-US Citizen living in the United States if you have an additional conviction already on your criminal record.